Annual Fertilizer Application Report 2022 (Non-Ag)

 Log in using the email and password you created and click the Apply Online button to submit an application for the Annual Fertilizer Application Report (AFAR).
 You only need to list the counties in which you applied nutrients.

-*If you have stopped fertilizing turf in 2021 you need to complete the AFAR with the latest information that you have.
-You will need to provide an explanation in the comments box explaining the situation, so we can work with you and determine if you will not need to complete the AFAR in the future.
+*If you have stopped fertilizing turf in 2022, you need to complete the AFAR with the latest information that you have.
+You will need to provide an explanation in the comments box, so we can work with you and determine if you will not need to complete the AFAR in the future.
 You may receive a call from your nutrient management specialist for clarification of your comments.

 *If using Microsoft suite applications, please note Microsoft Edge is the recommended browser by Microsoft.
-Internet Explorer 11 will be retired and go out of support on June 15, 2022.
+Internet Explorer 11 retired and went out of support on June 15, 2022.

 Annual Fertilizer Application Report Instructions